Oil rises on boost from strengthening equities

 “Between the dollar, the EIA and the warning from the IEA that may impact future OPEC policy, the tone has turned bullish here,” said Bob Yawger, director of energy futures at Mizuho in New York.

-Data from the U.S. Energy Information Administration (EIA)is expected to show crude oil stockpiles moving lower in the latest week, according to analysts polled by Reuters [EIA/S]
+Data from the U.S. Energy Information Administration (EIA)is expected to show crude oil stockpiles moving lower in the latest week, according to analysts polled by Reuters.

 Brent crude futures LCOc1 for December delivery were up 49 cents, or 1.18%, at $42.94 a barrel by 10:30 a.m.
 EDT (1429 GMT).
 U.S. West Texas Intermediate CLc1 futures also traded up 62 cents, or 1.52%, at $40.82 a barrel.